arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 @RESTQUERYPARAM{serverId,string,optional}
 Returns all log entries of the specified server.
 All other query parameters remain valid.
 If no serverId is given, the asked server will reply.
-This parameter is only meaningful on coordinators.
+This parameter is only meaningful on Coordinators.

 @RESTDESCRIPTION
 Returns fatal, error, warning or info log messages from the server's global log.